phpMussel/phpMussel/_docs/readme.en.md

 #### 11.6 PRIVACY POLICY

 In some circumstances, you may be legally required to clearly display a link to your privacy policy on all pages and sections of your website.
-This may be important as a means to ensure that users and well-informed of your exact privacy practices, the types of PII you collect, and how you intend to use it.
+This may be important as a means to ensure that users are well-informed of your exact privacy practices, the types of PII you collect, and how you intend to use it.
 In order to be able to include such a link on phpMussel's "Upload Denied" page, a configuration directive is provided to specify the URL to your privacy policy.

 *Relevant configuration directives:*
 - `legal` -> `privacy_policy`